Samuel D. Hodge Jr.: Career

 Hodge's research focus is on the intersection of medicine and law.
 He is one of the most published scholars on medical/legal matters in the United States and has authored more than 700 publications in a variety of law reviews and medical and professional journals.
-Professor Hodge has also authored eight medical and two law-related texts and numerous supplements to those publications.
+Hodge has also authored eight medical and two law-related texts and numerous supplements to those publications.
 His text, Anatomy for Litigators received the outstanding achievement award and he is the recipient of the Excellence in Policy Research Award.
 He is on the Editorial Board of the Practical Lawyer, a publication of the American Law Institute, and was the legal reviewer for the book, James Szalados, “Law and Ethics in Neurocritical Care - A Practical Guide for Managing Clinical Complexities, Neurocritical Care Society.
 Professor Hodge has also written chapters in "Orthopedic Evaluation and Expert Testimony", John Wiley and Sons as well as "The Direct Examination of a Medical Expert", Orthopedic Evaluation and Expert Testimony, John Wiley and Sons.
-His research has been cited in court opinions, legislation, and other publications.